How to find a file or folder in MS-DOS or Windows command line

 If you cannot recall any of the names of the files but recall that they were created in Microsoft Excel you could, for example, type:

-In the example above, knowing Excel files often end with the .xls file extension, we use the wild character, telling the computer to search for any file ending with the .xls extension.
-If you don't know extension of your file, you can find a listing of most extensions and the associated program on our MS-DOS extensions page.
+In the example above, knowing Excel files often end with the .xlsx file extension, we use the wild character, telling the computer to search for any file ending with the .xlsx extension.
+If you don't know extension of your file, see our MS-DOS extensions page, listing most file extensions and their associated programs.

 Finally, once you have found the file, you must interpret the output of your search and be able to change directories to get to that file.